visheshk27/Ultimate-Trip-Guide/README.md

 What's next for ULTIMATE TRAVEL BUDDY
 For now, we have focused on the back-end part by adding more options and integrity.
 Next, we aim to improve the UI for this project and to make it more user interactive.

-Please see all attached photos for understanding all the features easily TRY OUT LINK AND CODE HERE :- https://replit.com/@BONVOYAGE/hackathon
+Please see all attached photos for understanding all the features easily.
+TRY OUT LINK AND CODE HERE :- https://replit.com/@BONVOYAGE/hackathon